Terracotta Angel, c.1896

 North Atlantic Books, Berkeley, California, 1999.

-Historically muddled study of the philosophy and function of mazes and labyrinths.
-Despite numerous factual errors, the conclusions are none the less thought provoking.
+Historically muddled study of the philosophy and function of mazes and labyrinths, but despite numerous factual errors the conclusions are none the less thought provoking.

 Il Labirinto Metrico di Oronzo Pasquale Macri